|Dorset holiday||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 |Rationale||Poisonous||Edible plants - names||Plants - pictorial||Fruit & nuts||Recipes|

 We grow a number of edible plants in our garden, and we like tasty salads.
 So as soon as there are enough plants growing in early spring, we start eating salads.
 The salad will be different depending on season, whereabouts we start in the garden and whether we move clockwise or anticlockwise round the garden.
-Certainly shop salads do not taste half as good as our own and I am sure the list of plants we may use in our garden will surprise you! links are to the page in our index of wild food plants.
+Certainly shop salads do not taste half as good as our own and I am sure the list of plants we may use in our garden will surprise you!
+Links in the list below are to the page in our index of wild food plants.

 For added flavour, why not try making your own oil-free salad dressing (though olive oil has proven health benefits) and you can easily make your own apple vinegar.